peacock0803sz/marp-slides/src/pycon-2021/euro.md

 ---

-- Until 3.8, it was from `typing`, but now it's distributed.
+- Until 3.8, it was from `typing`, but now it's depericated.
 - For `__builtins__` start with lowercase without doing anything.
     - Such as `list`, `tuple`, and `dict` etc...